CBPFGMS/cbpfgms.github.io/pbimap/README.md

 Data visualisation for the Country-based Pooled Funds (CBPF) allocations in the Business Inteligence Portal at [pfbi.unocha.org](https://pfbi.unocha.org).
 The datavis contains several elements:

 - A top banner showing the total allocated, the number of beneficiaries, the number of partners and the number of projects for the selected filters;
-- Two buttons at the top right corner, allowing the user to download the data for the selected filters as CSV and for displaying a description of the chart and its controls;
 - A series of menus allowing the user to select the values (one or more) for the year, CBPF, Partner type, Cluster, Allocation Type and Location Level.
 A “Reset” button resets all the menus and the map to the initial state;
 - A map with markers depicting allocation values.
 The markers can be hovered for showing a tooltip with additional information.
 At the bottom left corner two buttons allow selecting how the markers encode allocations, by size or by color;
 - A breadcrumb below the map helps to visually track the current selection;
 - If selected in the tooltips, a list of the projects will show up below the map area.

+Also, at the top right corner, there is a set of buttons:

+- Share: copies a link with all the current selections to the clipboard.
+Use that link to go to the Bookmark page;
+- Image: downloads a snapshot of the chart, as a .png file or as a .pdf file.
+You can also right-click anywhere in the chart to download a snapshot containing the tooltip;
+- Csv: downloads the data as a .csv file;
+- Help: shows an annotated layer with tips about how to use and how to understand the chart.

 <img alt="GMS Landing Page" src="https://cbpfgms.github.io/img/thumbnails/pbimap.png" width="450">